 Meeting environmental concerns

-Sustainability is predicted to become an even larger consumer concern in 2021, and the furniture industry has also heard the call.[iii]
+Sustainability is predicted to become an even larger consumer concern in the following years, and the furniture industry has also heard the call.[iii]
 From sourcing materials to the impact on the environment to the treatment of workers to the final stages of production, many brands are focusing heavily on developing sustainable furniture products from start to finish in order to satisfy the wants and needs of customer demographic that is growing exponentially.

 It should also be noted that consumers are also willing to spend more for products they know were produced by brands that also share their concerns for the environment.
 Promoting a company philosophy that is eco-friendly also serves to foster more opportunity for increased engagement on social media channels.